srushti-vai/Olympics-Data-Analysis/README.md

 **Merging data in different ways with explanations.**
 - DONE: merge all three datasets by the athlete name
 - DONE: merge only winter and summer to do the filter of people who have participated in both seasons, or countries who have only participated in one season
-- merge winter and athletes, and summer and athletes, then take a subset of each that only has the NOC, Team, and Medals column, and merge these to analyze medals by country
+- DONE: merge winter and athletes, and summer and athletes, then take a subset of each that only has the NOC, Team, and Medals column, and merge these to analyze medals by country

 **Visualizing data using at least five types of visualizations (e.g., scatter plots, bar charts, histograms, line charts, boxplots, etc).**